stfbk/mig-t/README.md

 ## Quickstart
 <details>
   <summary>Details</summary>
-I suggest you to download the lastest release of the tool from the release page, otherwise you can compile the last version from the source code by following the steps described in the "how to compile the plugin" section.
+We suggest you to download the lastest release of the tool from the release page, otherwise you can compile the last version from the source code by following the steps described in the "how to compile the plugin" section.

 ## Download & start the tool